skyvine/personal-code/README.md

 \*\* Bug-free is a completely realistic goal I don't know what you're talking about.

 ## Namespacing Symbols
-When writing libraries, I do not pre-namespaces symbols.
+When writing libraries, I do not pre-namespaces symbols For example, an accessor for a member named `member` in a class named `class` would simply be `member`, not `class-member`.
 Guile provides convenient facilities for dependent modules to rename symbols in an appropriate matter, and I consider it better to leave that decision up to the user rather than enforcing my own namespacing convention.

-When importing libraries, I namespace with the prefix `project-name:`.
+When importing libraries, I namespace with the prefix `project-name.`.
 This help me keep track of what projects I'm dependent on in which ways.
-For example, when importing form `(gnu packages *)` I use `#:prefix guix:` rather than `#:prefix gnu:` because guix is the project that the code (eg, the package definition) is being imported from.
-This is followed most of the time but is not completely strict, for example when importing the licences module I use the `license:` prefix for readability.
+For example, when importing form `(gnu packages *)` I use `#:prefix guix.` rather than `#:prefix gnu.` because guix is the project that the code (eg, the package definition) is being imported from.
+This is followed most of the time but is not completely strict, for example when importing the licences module I use the `license.` prefix for consistency.

+It is common to use a colon for namespacing in scheme, but this causes confusion with keywords that use the postfix syntax.
+First, it can confuse syntax highlighting when referencing members unless care is taken to look ahead.
+Second, in the `#:prefix` form, the syntax is indistinguishable to the point that in some cases guile will throw an error because the argument is read as a keyword, and #:prefix must be given a symbol.

 Most imports use a prefix.
 The main exceptions are `(skyler standard)` and anything that is importand from the language or the implementation's standard libraries.
 Other